-Speaker: Rita Seradian, Precast/Prestressed Concrete Institute Northeast & Tom Holmes, Mid-Atlantic Precast Association
+Speaker: Rita Seraderian, Precast/Prestressed Concrete Institute Northeast & Tom Holmes, Precast Prestressed Concrete Institute Mid-Atlantic

 A recent NIBS survey on offsite construction found precast concrete structural components were the most often used element of off-site construction in the previous year.
 Precast concrete is used in a variety of building types for both structural and building envelope components.
 Produced in regional plants under national certification standards, precast construction offers architects a great deal of aesthetic diversity and reduced liability, and offers CMs and GCs schedule and budget reliability.
 Its durability, multi-hazard protection capabilities, energy-efficiency, and resilient properties make it an effective solution for commercial, multi-family, and industrial projects.
 This presentation will provide an overview of the most common systems of precast concrete products, cover basic design criteria and capabilities, and explore three case studies showing how precast was used to solve diverse design and construction challenges.